 For AI: extractable structured data, objective comparisons, FAQs with concise answers, enriched reviews.

-The good thing is that a lot of the work is standard on both channels.
-The Schema markup that helps in Google also helps in AI.
+The good thing is that much of the work is standard for both channels.
+Schema markup that helps on Google also helps in AI.
 Well-structured content ranks better in both.

 Every quarter there is more competition, more institutions bidding for the same keywords, more budget flowing to paid search.